Vikranthraosb/Infothon_2024/routes/readme.md

 10. **Write the added feature in `feature.md` and put a ✅ beside it.**
              Example: if the added feature is payment, then `payment feature✅`

+# everybody write their updates or issues in their ".md" files only.